 The choice of comparative metric (or the simultaneous use of multiple comparative references) may vary depending on the availability of data.
 Differences between “factual data” and “quasi-counterfactual data” can be analyzed (and possibly weighted, or corrected) in light of other factors and variables that may have affected the two reference populations:

-- Positive factors-for example, positive results obtained from parallel initiatives in the area (e.g., professionalizing courses, support for internships, tools for “matching” labor supply and demand…).
+- Positive factors – e.g., positive results from parallel initiatives in the local organisations (e.g., vocational courses, support for internships, tools for “matching” labor supply and demand…).

-- Negative factors-for example, economic difficulties of businesses in the area or worsening enabling conditions (e.g., decrease in resources allocated by government to education or social welfare).
+- Negative factors-for example, economic difficulties of enterprises in the local organisations or worsening enabling conditions (e.g., decrease in resources allocated by government to education or social welfare).

 The Theory of Change can assist in this weighting activity, as it provides a “mapping” of all the conditions necessary to bring about a desired change.

 Impact as “stories” of change.
-What has been illustrated so far follows a logical and structured pattern, more or less quantitative, based on the concept of “measuring” the change achieved against what the project aims for.
+What has been illustrated so far follows a logical and structured pattern, more or less quantitative, based on the concept of “measuring” the change achieved with respect to and using more or less refined statistical techniques (varying according to the ambitions of “scientificity” of the evaluation process undertaken).

 In some projects this scheme may be complex or insufficient to correctly and fully illustrate qualitative changes, unexpected phenomena and effects not defined in the initial metrics.
 For this reason, there are broader qualitative or untethered methods of measuring impact against initial “goals” (e.g. “goal-free” evaluation).